AdebayoAyodeji/Sales-data-analysis/README.md

 ### Project Overview

-This project is aimed at providing insights into the sales of a growing online retail store, looking to identify revenue drivers and performance trends from both operational and marketing perspectives.
+This project aims to provide insights into the sales performance of a growing online retail store by identifying revenue drivers and performance trends from both operational and marketing perspectives, enabling business leaders to plan strategically for the year ahead.

 ## Business Objectives: